Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Instructor Dimension

 Even though we are scientists, we are human and therefore not objective.
-As instructors, our identities are influenced by our values, principles, families, scientific disciplines, privileges, struggles, and all the factors that we experience during our lives (Rus et al., 2013; Peterson et al., 1999).
+As instructors, our identities are influenced by our values, principles, families, scientific disciplines, privileges, struggles, and all the factors that we experience during our lives [rus2013teachers, peterson1999institutional](@cite).
 Those influences also give us biases that lead to assumptions.

 In aggregate, our identities, biases, and assumptions affect the pedagogical choices we make regarding the content and examples we highlight, as well as the values and skills we expect our students to learn.
 As a result, the instructor shapes the course climate and therefore each student's learning experience.